santhoshvellingiri/Echoservice/README.md

 1. Download or Clone this repository to your machine.

-2. Open command prompt and navigate to the EchoServer folder
+2. Open command prompt and navigate to the Echoservice folder

 3. Login to Cloud Foundry.
 Use you respective API end point